DriHut/ReFramed/README.md

 We will construct a `RetexturedMeshUnbakedModel`.
 You need two things - the ID of a parent model, and a `Supplier<>` of a `Mesh` to retexture.

-Ideally, the parent model should have a parent of `block/block`, or at least define *some* non-default rotations (smokey the bear voice *Only You Can Prevent Weirdly Rotated First-Person Models*), set `"gui_light": "front"` (lest the item model look weird), and define a particle texture.
+Ideally, the parent model should have a parent of `block/block`, or at least define *some* non-default rotations (smokey the bear voice *Only You Can Prevent Weirdly Rotated First-Person Models*) and set `"gui_light": "front"` (lest the item model look weird).
 You should use a json model for this, but keep in mind that no quads will be read from the json model - it's only used to source all the miscellaneous `BakedModel` options.

 When building the `Mesh`, if you want a face to be dynamically retextured, `.tag()` it with the `.ordinal() + 1` of the `Direction` it corresponds to, and give the face UV coordinates ranging from 0 to 1.
 (For example, if you tag a face with `3` (`Direction.NORTH.ordinal() + 1`), it will be retextured to the north side of the template's theme.)